PMCC-BioinformaticsCore/janis/docs/templates/pbs_singularity.rst

-singularity_load_instructions                                                                                   Ensure singularity with this command executed in shell max_cores                                                                                                       Maximum number of cores a task can request max_ram                                                                                                         Maximum amount of ram (GB) that a task can request can_run_in_foreground          <class 'bool'>                       True run_in_background              <class 'bool'>                       False
+singularity_load_instructions                                                                                   Ensure singularity with this command executed in shell max_cores                                                                                                       Maximum number of cores a task can request max_ram                                                                                                         Maximum amount of ram (GB) that a task can request max_duration                                                                                                    Maximum amount of time in seconds (s) that a task can request can_run_in_foreground          <class 'bool'>                       True run_in_background              <class 'bool'>                       False
 =============================  ===================================  ==========================================  ==========================================================================================